 - Assists in preparation of the meeting agendas for Board of Aldermen and other advisory boards

 - Responds to public information requests from citizens, businesses, media and other agencies

 - Keeper of the Town Seal, attesting all Town documents

 - Tracks and coordinates Board of Aldermen appointments to their advisory boards

-2017 Maggie Valley Citizens Academy – Citizens participated in the First Annual Town of Maggie Valley Citizens Academy during the month of May.
+Maggie Valley Citizens Academy – Citizens participated in the Town of Maggie Valley Citizens Academy.

 The municipal clerk, along with the tax collector, is the oldest of public servants.
 The early keeper of the archives were often called “remembrancers”, and before writing came into use, their memory was the public record.
 The Office of Clerk can be traced back to the year 1272 A.D.
 The title as we know it is derived from the middle ages.
 A “Clerk” was any member of a religious order, a “cleric” or “clergyman.”
 Since, for all practical purposes, the scholarship of the Middle Ages was limited to the clergy, the name”clerk” came to be synonymous with “scholar.”
 When the early colonists came to America, they set up forms of local government to which they had been accustomed, and the office of clerk was one of the first established.
 The colony at Plymouth appointed a person to act as a recorder.
 Over the years, municipal clerks have become the hub of government, the direct link between the citizens of their towns and their government.
 The clerk is the historian of the community.